Single chapter

 — I do...care.
 They were my crew and their well-being was my responsibility.
 Just because I wasn’t...close to them, it doesn’t mean I didn’t care.
 That I didn’t feel it — her words were halting, as if she was fighting every single thing that came out of her mouth. — I didn’t- know.

 Never, in a million years, would they think that she’d be sitting here and suffering through the loss alone.
 Well, not alone.
-With .
+With null.

-— I can’t let myself get involved, .
+— I can’t let myself get involved, null.
 And I can’t doubt the decisions I make.
 Someone told me...it’s the ruthless calculus of war.
-If I look back, I’m lost — shaking her head, stood up and walks towards the door, without another word.
+If I look back, I’m lost — shaking her head, null stood up and walks towards the door, without another word.

-Then, before she left, spoke up again. — Thank you....
+Then, before she left, null spoke up again. — Thank you...null.

 — The government of Elysium had the absolutely brilliant idea to try and attract investment to Sidon as of late, despite repeated warnings not to — she paused, clearly irritated. — And the Skyllian Blitz.
 And all the other attacks that happened in the vicinity.
 And my continued, pointed reproach.

-Clearly there was some bitter feelings there, thought, and he had to press his lips together to avoid smiling at the thought of tiny standing in front of Fleet Admirals and government leaders, curtly telling them they were being stupid.
+Clearly there was some bitter feelings there, null thought, and he had to press his lips together to avoid smiling at the thought of tiny null null standing in front of Fleet Admirals and government leaders, curtly telling them they were being stupid.
 It seemed, however, that his attempt to hold back the reaction had been in vain.
-A prickling sensation on the back of his neck made him look up and ’s eyes met ’s dark ones.
+A prickling sensation on the back of his neck made him look up and null’s eyes met null’s dark ones.
 She raised an eyebrow, questioning, and he quickly ducked his head again.

-— Dismissed. , I want the ground team ready to roll in an hour. , you have the comms during the mission. , you’re piloting the shuttle again, congratulations — the Commander gave the orders briskly, looking at them in turns.
+— Dismissed. null, I want the ground team ready to roll in an hour. null, you have the comms during the mission. null, you’re piloting the shuttle again, congratulations — the Commander gave the orders briskly, looking at them in turns.

 It wasn’t exactly his job, they had people to do the checks and the like- but if the Commander was expecting him to run the comms once more, any failure that came from it, even if not within his responsibilities...well, he didn’t want to find out what she would do.
 Or what kind of damage it would cause during the mission.

-After their superior left, turned to , a sharp smile on her lips. — So I get to have your dulcet tones in my ear the whole time I’m flying into a red zone for the second time in two days, ?
+After their superior left, null turned to null, a sharp smile on her lips. — So I get to have your dulcet tones in my ear the whole time I’m flying into a red zone for the second time in two days, null?

 He laughed a little, sneaking a glance to the Commander’s retreating back, half out of fear and half because it was a spectacular view.

 — You wish.
-It will probably be radio silence unless necessary - what? — inquired sharply at the look was sending him.
+It will probably be radio silence unless necessary - what? — null inquired sharply at the look null was sending him.

 He did not like the speculative nature of it at all, or how she seemed to have found out something incredibly interesting but also highly volatile.